AppViewX/terraform-provider-appviewx/docs/resources/appviewx_create_certificate_push_akv.md

 - **`workflow_name`** (string):
   The custom workflow name to execute the Create Certificate and Push to AKV Operation.

+### NOTE:
+- These mandatory and optional attributes might differ based on the custom workflow used in AppViewX.

 ### Mandatory parameters

 - **`certificate_group_name`** (string): The name of the group to which the certificate belongs in AppViewX.